LiMium/mini-vector-android/README.md

 miniVector
 =========

+> As of Aug 2020, the development of this fork has halted because
+> the upstream code base has changed drastically, and there is
+> not enough developer interest to make the transition here.

  This is a minified Android Matrix client derived from the official client.
 It requires fewer permissions and compiles to a much smaller package.